MilkJug1/OculusLinkLinux/README.md

 Thanks to Valve and all of the contributors of the OpenVR project.

-Thanks to everyone working on Monado(The OpenSource XR platform for linux )
+~~Thanks to everyone working on Monado(The OpenSource XR platform for linux)~~ - Not needed now after commit 0c800c52552d814c1ae87454e8d7d20990ecd5a5

 And believe it or not, thanks to Oculus for making the Quest(Even though no Linux support yet.)